refuge/refuge.io/blog/_posts/2013-11-10-repository-reorganisation-and-other-news.md

 example once the [new refactored coffer](https://github.com/refuge-incubator/coffer) will be OK in the incubator, old code in the refuge organisation will be moved to the attic.
-Also we will removed dependencies we don't fork (to maintain specific patches) from the main repository.
+Also we will remove dependencies we don't fork (to maintain specific patches) from the main repository.
 But so far, most is already done.